Pre-Sessional English Language (10 Weeks)

 - Writing for essays, research reports and examinations

 - Reading journals, articles and books

 We use a communicative language teaching approach.
 This means that you will be expected to actively participate and contribute to the classes.
 Assessment is by means of coursework, tests, projects and presentations.
 Students receive individual help and attention through weekly one-to-one tutorials in order to monitor progress and help to develop the skills necessary for academic study at a British university.
 We have a maximum class size of 18.

-Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday, with two full-day Saturday excursions (nine hours each).
-Therefore, you will have classes for 23 hours most weeks, but this may vary on field trip weeks.
-Term dates are listed here.
+Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday.
+You will have 23 hours a week.

 Assessment is by means of coursework, tests, projects and presentations.

 Applicants need a valid offer for an undergraduate or postgraduate degree at the University of South Wales.
 In addition, you must also have an IELTS (Academic) score of at least 5.0 with a minimum of 4.5 in writing and 4.0 in all other components.
 If you require a visa to study in the UK, you must take the IELTS for UKVI version of the test.
 Students studying a course requiring a higher IELTS score than 6.0 may require a longer pre-sessional English course.